 Where monolithic natural structures are concerned, no real-world creation compares.
 This seed’s main feature is a mountain consisting of two arching peaks.
 An internal waterfall finishes off this Minecraft marvel with the water feature it deserves.
 The archway makes the perfect sheltered spot for a villainous, Bond-inspired hidden base.

-As soon as you spawn in this seed you’ll be by a village containing a blacksmith’s treasure chest (see inside for diamonds, swords, and obsidian).
-But that’s just the start of the loot-heavy seed, that spawns a world featuring four desert temples, six villages, two dungeons, and a stronghold.
+As soon as you spawn in this seed you’ll be next to a village containing a blacksmith’s treasure chest (see inside for Minecraft diamonds, swords, and obsidian).
+But that’s just the start of this loot-heavy seed, which spawns a world featuring four desert temples, six villages, two dungeons, and a stronghold.
 You’ll certainly want to visit some of these, so head to x: (-973) y: (93) z: (127) for the stronghold, x: (-328) y: (82) z: (560) for the largest of the six villages, and x: (-149) y: (68) z: (343) for a dungeon home to a golden apple.

 If instant gratification is what you need then this seed will give you that.
 Provided you’re looking for instant mushrooms, that is.
 Within meters of your spawn location you’ll find a sprawling island filled with giant mushrooms and herds of red cows.

 Just a short trek from spawn and you’ll discover this mega mountain region.
 The peak breaches cloud level, and bursting from its slopes are water and lava falls.
 It’s also topped with a wooded area, making it both a scenic climb and a solid resource provider.